GARFIELD COUNTY CONSERVATION DISTRICT

 A full decontamination was performed.
 The vessel was locked and Game Warden Maribeth Ault has already contacted the owner.

-Wibaux station intercepted a mussel fouled Malibu Wake setter headed to the Snake River in Idaho.
-The boat was last in Lake Minnetonka, MN five days ago.
-Mussels were found along the swim platform, engine, prop shaft, propeller, and trim tabs.
-A full decontamination was performed on site and the boat was locked to the trailer.
+On Thursday June 25th at 11:30 am, the Wibaux station intercepted a mussel fouled ski boat heading to Somers, MT and planning to next launch in Flathead Lake.
+It was last launched in Lake St. Clair, Michigan and mussels were found along the lower unit.
+A full decontamination was performed on site, and the boat was locked to the trailer to apply a 30-day dry time.
 FWP game warden Maribeth Ault was notified and will follow up with the boater.